Rgarcia1349/Week-One-Challenge/README.md

-Week-One-Challenge
+#Week-One-Challenge
+## Goals
-*Creating a that meets webpage meets accessibility standards *Ensuring semantic HTML elements
+1. Creating a that meets webpage meets accessibility standards
+2. Ensuring semantic HTML elements
-*Making sure that the elements follow a logical structure independent of styling and positioning *Accessible alt attributes
+3. Making sure that the elements follow a logical structure independent of styling and positioning
+4. Accessible alt attributes
-*Heading attributes all in sequential order
+5. Heading attributes all in sequential order
-*Provide a concise and desriptive title
+6. Provide a concise and desriptive title